netket/netket/docs/api/models.md

    DeepSetRelDistance
 ```

+## Experimental models

+The following models are experimental, meaning that we could change them at some point, and we actively seeking for feedback and opinions on their usage and APIs.

+### Fermionic models

-The following models are experimental and related to fermions ({class}`netket.experimental.hilbert.SpinOrbitalFermions`)
+The following models are for 2nd-quantisation fermionic hilbert spaces ({class}`netket.experimental.hilbert.SpinOrbitalFermions`).

 ```{eval-rst}
 .. currentmodule:: netket.experimental.models